-USA Ultimate is committed to fostering a safe and healthy environment for all of its members, as such, we have created several programs including a detailed Code of Conduct to protect athletes of all ages.
-The following rules, policies, education and tools are intended to serve our community and members as we work together to maintain this environment
+USA Ultimate is committed to fostering a safe and healthy environment for all of its members.
+As such, we have created several programs, including a detailed Code of Conduct, to protect athletes of all ages.
+The following rules, policies, education and tools are intended to serve our members and community as we work together to maintain this safe environment.

 NCSI Background Screening

 How to obtain a new NCSI background check:

 Step 1: Log into your member account (just above the menu)

 Step 2: Head to the "My Coach" account from within your member account

 (Some additional fees may apply for a limited number of specific counties, payable through the NCSI website.)

 The National Center for Safety Initiatives (NCSI) has long been trusted by our nation’s premiere sport governing bodies, the National Council of Youth Sports (NCYS) and thousands of other grass roots sports programs.
 These organizations trust NCSI because of [the] history of pioneering national standards and advancing the quality of background screenings in the youth and amatuer sports community.
 NCSI's experience and expertise in working with Governing Bodies and their grassroots constituents [meet] the increasing needs of today’s amateur sports organizations.
 (NCSI, www.ncsisafe.org)

 Chaperones: USA Ultimate requires NCSI Green-Light chaperones for any team with a player under the age of 18 participating in USA Ultimate sanctioned and championships events